taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Manage_PW_Policies.md

 ### Task 1 - Configure the Microsoft 365 password policy

-In this task, you will change Adatum's password policy that controls how often users must change their password. **Note** Microsoft no longer recommend password expiration for users stating "Password expiration requirements do more harm than good".
+In this task, you will change Adatum's password policy that controls how often users must change their password.

+**Note**: Microsoft no longer recommend password expiration for users stating "Password expiration requirements do more harm than good".
 Details on more information regarding this can be found in Step 5.
 Depending on your tenancy creation date, you may find that you have no password expiration enabled or the defaults mentioned below.

 Historically, you had your users change their passwords every 90 days with a warning of 14 days prior to the update, both of which were the default settings in Microsoft 365.
 However, for this lab exercise, you will change password expiration to occur every 14 days, with a 14 day notification.